raeeceip/Escoffier/AZURE_DEPLOYMENT.md

-# Azure Deployment Guide for Escoffier (formerly MasterChef)
+# Azure Deployment Guide for Escoffier

-This guide covers the complete process of deploying the Escoffier restaurant simulation framework to Azure.
+This comprehensive guide covers deploying the Escoffier restaurant simulation framework to Azure, with both standard and cost-optimized options.

 ## Prerequisites